refarchArchived

 Should be use aws-eks-cluster instead?
 Or should we configure the vendor to read local files and not pull anything?

-Erik Osterman (Cloud Posse)10 months ago
+Erik Osterman (Cloud Posse)about 1 year ago

 Hi everyone — to reduce confusion and provide more focused support for our commercial reference architecture, we’ll be closing this channel.
 For future questions or requests, please visit cloudposse.com/support.
 Thanks for your understanding!